 - Apply heat when deep conditioning to open up the hair shaft—-When deep conditioning your hair be sure to use some form of heat.
 Use a heating cap or hooded dryer.
 If you don’t have either or I’ve heard some people take a hot shower after deep conditioning with their plastic cap covering their hair.
 Supposedly the steam from the shower works the same way to help open your hair cuticle.
-I just prefer to invest in a heating cap for the long run.
-You can also heat up your deep conditioner before applying it on yours.
+I just prefer to invest in a heating cap in the long run.
+You can also heat your deep conditioner before applying it to your hair.
 Please don’t leave in it for long guys you don’t want to burn it.

 - Use warm or hot water when washing your hair. — If you have low porosity hair you can benefit from washing your hair with warm water because it allows the dirt and product buildup from your scalp to be rinsed away.
 Warm water helps to open up the pores and cuticle of your hair shaft.
 Disclaimer: Just be mindful that over-washing your hair with hot water can leave your hair overly porous, causing it to be dry and brittle.
 Yes, you heard right hot water strips your hair of its natural oils.
 Hot water can also cause frizz.
 If your hair is prone to frizz you might want to turn off the hot water.